MapsPeople/docs/src/android/v3/getting-started-on-directions.md

     </mi-tab-panel>
 </mi-tabs>

 To get a route result we must query the `MPRoutingProvider` with two `Point` objects.
-First lets assume the We have the lattitude and longitude of a user.
-We create a `Point`object from the lattitude and longitude and set the zIndex to 0 as the user is outside.
+First, let's assume we have the latitude and longitude of a user.
+We create a `Point`object from the lattitude and longitude and set the `zIndex` to `0` as the user is outside.
 We also need to find a location the user should navigate to.
-This can be done by using what marker the user has selected and creating a ui function to generate a route for the selected location.
-In this example we will just query for a Location through an id.
-We will also set the `TravelMode` to walking.
+This can be done by using the marker the user has selected and creating a UI function to generate a route for the selected location.
+In this example, we will just query for a Location through an ID.
+We will also set the `TravelMode` to "Walking".

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>